farfadev/ngx-lib/projects/farfadev/ngx-svg/README.md

   ...
 })
 ```
-Inject the FarfaSvgService in the constructor of the host component that will embed SVGs
+Inject the FarfaSvgService in the constructor of the host component that will load SVGs

 ```ts
   constructor(private svgService: FarfaSvgService) {